- relieves pain and soreness

 Remedial massage enhances your body's natural ability to heal itself.
-It reduces muscular tightness, relieving pain and soreness, and improves circulation, ensuring adequate supply of blood, oxygen and nutrients to your body's cells.
+It helps reduce muscular tightness to relieve pain and soreness; and improves circulation of blood, oxygen and nutrients to the muscle cells.

-Your Remedial Massage Therapist at Re-Balanced Bodies will specifically target your tight and sore muscles, in addition to treating the points that can cause referred pain and tension in other parts of your body.
+Your Remedial Massage Therapist at Re-Balanced Bodies will target your tight, sore muscles, in addition to treating the points that can cause referred pain and tension in other parts of your body.

 Remedial massage can make your body feel fantastic so experience it for yourself!

-Usually one remedial massage per week for 2-4 weeks will relieve your pain and reduce
+A remedial massage each week for 2-4 weeks will usually relieve your pain and reduce

 muscular tightness to a manageable level.

-Remedial massage is like exercise - the longer you leave it between sessions, the harder it is to maintain.
+Remedial massage is a bit like exercise - the longer you leave it between sessions, the harder it is to maintain.